LDMX-Software/docker/.github/PULL_REQUEST_TEMPLATE.md

----
-name: New Derivative
-about: Add a new derivative development container to the list that are automatically updated
+I am adding a new derivative container, here are the details.
-title: ''
-labels: ''
-assignees: ''

----

 ## Derivative Description
 ### What new packages does this derivative add to the development container?